stjude-rust-labs/planetary/README.md

 Planetary uses the username specified in the header to associate tasks with that user.

-The user may only retrieve, list, and cancel tasks that with the _same_ username.
+The user may only retrieve, list, and cancel tasks with the _same_ username.

 ### Supported Cloud Storage